The Elisabeth Morrow School is committed to enrolling the most qualified students, regardless of financial circumstances.

 Who is eligible to apply for financial assistance?

-EMS will consider families with children applying into the 3s/4s program through eighth grade who have a demonstrated financial need.
+EMS will consider all families who have demonstrated financial need.
 Financial need is defined as the difference between what it costs to attend EMS and a family’s demonstrated ability to pay.
-There is no assistance available for students in the 2s and 3s/4s programs.
 Requests for tuition assistance must be indicated at the time of application for admission.

 How will my financial assistance award be determined?

-SSS collects the family’s financial information on our behalf and makes a recommendation for a financial assistance award.
-The EMS Financial Assistance Committee evaluates each family’s recommended award based upon the demonstrated financial need of a family and the school’s budgetary constraints.
+TADS School Portal collects the family’s financial information on our behalf and makes a recommendation for a financial assistance award.
+The EMS Financial Assistance Committee evaluates each family’s recommended award based on the demonstrated financial need of a family and the school’s budgetary constraints.

 Will my financial assistance award be renewed each year automatically?